10 Ways Drivers can Coexist with Cyclists in PDX

 Cyclists in Portland shouldn’t have to wait until the annual World Naked Bike Ride to capture your attention.
 Each year, hundreds of cyclists’ lives are lost in collisions with automobiles.
 Thousands more are injured.
 Though cyclists sometimes break the rules of the road just as drivers do, we feel that it is crucial to highlight precautions that drivers can take when sharing the road.

-A Portland cycling attorney emphasizes the top 10 ways that drivers can better coexist with cyclists to reduce traffic incidents and save lives.
+A Portland bike accident lawyer emphasizes the top 10 ways that drivers can better coexist with cyclists to reduce traffic incidents and save lives.
 The key thing to remember is that cyclists have the RIGHT to use roadways.
 Horsepower does not correlate with authority.

 When you’re on the road you may not realize that you’re driving a machine that weighs an average of 4,000 pounds.
 A bike weighs roughly 20 pounds.
 When the two come into contact, there is no question that the bike (and the accompanying cyclist) loses.
 Every time.
 When an accident is serious enough, injuries are severe.
 Loss of limb or life is fairly common.
 High speed is usually the culprit for grim incidents.